-Matt Balk is a PhD student in Rhetoric and Composition, whose focus is in Rhetorical History.
+Matt Balk is a PhD candidate in Rhetoric and Composition, whose focus is in Rhetorical History.
 His research interests include Writing Center Histories, Mobile Technology Usage, and Digital Textbooks.
 He has served as the Graduate Assistant of the Ball State University Writing Center, and has also taught multiple sections of ENG 103: Rhetoric and Writing and ENG 104: Research Writing.

 Matt Balk's website

 Nicki Litherland Baker is a fourth-year Ph.D. student in the rhetoric and composition program and a graduate assistant director of the Writing Program.
 Her B.S. in secondary education and M.A.T. of English are from Indiana University–Purdue University Fort Wayne (IPFW).
 Generally interested in researching writing and teaching writing, Nicki has taught middle school language arts, rhetoric and writing (FYC first course), conducting research (FYC second course), professional writing, and a teaching practicum (TA).
 She has published articles in Assessing Writing and Proceedings from SIGDOC and is currently working on projects about online writing instruction, assessing writing across the curriculum, and teacher resistance.

 Margo Brines is a first year Ph.D. student in the Rhetoric and Composition program.
 Her research interests are in the methodology of teaching composition and writing center studies.